-When children are surrounded by nature they can’t help but apply the scientific method.
+When children surround themselves with nature, they can’t help but apply the scientific method.
 They begin to ask questions, observe, experiment, and learn – naturally.

 What is Nature Study?

-Nature study is the study of nature and everything that exists in the natural world, by way of direct observation and exploration.
+Nature study is the study of nature and everything that exists in the natural world through direct observation and exploration.

-As such, nature study includes the study or observation of all animals, plants, insects, etc., found outside in the great outdoors.
+As such, nature study includes observing all animals, plants, insects, etc., found outside in the great outdoors.

 According to Wikipedia:

 The nature study movement (alternatively, Nature Study or nature-study) was a popular education movement in America in the late 19th and early 20th centuries.
 Nature study attempted to reconcile scientific investigation with spiritual, personal experiences gained from interaction with the natural world.
 Led by progressive educators and naturalists such as Anna Botsford Comstock, Liberty Hyde Bailey, Louis Agassiz and Wilbur S. Jackman, nature study changed the way science was taught in schools by emphasizing learning from tangible objects, something that was embodied by the movement’s mantra “study nature, not books.” (source)

 Charlotte Mason is a modern educator that has put together a well-known method of homeschool education for homeschool families that includes a strong emphasis on nature study.
 As such, she encourages parents to allow children to spend a minimum of 4 to 6 hours per day in nature every single day.